-The connection between health and poverty is so clear that the World Health Organization has declared poverty to be the single largest determinant of health.
-See footnote fifty-four.
+The connection between health and poverty is so clear that the World Health Organization has declared poverty to be the single largest determinant of health54.
 The Thunder Bay Poverty Reduction Strategy measures low income by using the Low-Income Measure After Tax (LIM-AT) calculation.
 Poverty in childhood is associated with a number of health conditions in adulthood.
-Children who grow up in poverty are, as adults, more likely to experience addictions, mental health difficulties, physical disabilities and premature death.
+Children who grow up in poverty are, as adults, more likely to experience addictions, mental health difficulties, physical disabilities and premature death55.

-Number Two: Lone Parent Households
+2. Lone Parent Households

-This Indicator is described as percentage of lone parent families in Thunder Bay.
+Indicator: Percentage of lone parent families in Thunder Bay

-17.6%-lone parent families in Thunder Bay (2018) See footnote fifty-six.
-14.9%-lone parent families in Ontario (2018) See footnote fifty-six.
+17.6%-lone parent families in Thunder Bay (2018)5614.9%-lone parent families in Ontario (2018)56

-People in lone-parent families have one of the highest poverty rates in Canada See footnote fifty-seven.
-The poverty rate for lone-parent families in 2016 was more than double the Canadian average - almost 30 percent of people in lone-parent families were in poverty compared to an average of 11 percent for the Canadian population.
-See footnote fifty-seven.
+People in lone-parent families have one of the highest poverty rates in Canada57.
+The poverty rate for lone-parent families in 2016 was more than double the Canadian average - almost 30 percent of people in lone-parent families were in poverty compared to an average of 11 percent for the Canadian population57.